 Before Virginia’s 2020 legislative session even began, gun rights activists were mounting a fierce backlash, pushing rural counties across the state to declare themselves “Second Amendment sanctuaries.”
 In January, gun rights groups and scattered militia members thronged Virginia’s capital to register their protests.
 But Democrats were undeterred.
 “For too many years this body has put the convenience of gun owners above all else,” Delegate Patrick A. Hope, chair of the House Public Safety Committee that oversees gun laws, said on the floor as his chamber pushed through the bills in January.
 “And that has led to tragic consequences time and time again.”

-Here’s a roundup of the new gun laws set to take effect in Virginia with the stroke of the governor’s pen.
+Here’s a roundup of the new gun laws set to take effect in Virginia.

 Universal background checks

-The more moderate state Senate prevailed in negotiations over two of the most prominent measures, including a bill expanding gun background checks to private sales — but not transfers.
+The more moderate state Senate prevailed in negotiations over this bill, which will expand gun background checks to private sales — but not transfers.

 Nationally, research indicates that about one in five gun sales and transfers do not go through the federal gun background check system, which exempts transactions between private sellers and buyers.
 Individual unvetted gun sales have had fatal consequences; collectively, the private-sale loophole acts as a sieve for gun restrictions, undermining efforts to limit firearm access by categories of people deemed too high-risk to buy guns.